Hall of Fame cornerback Willie Brown dies at age 78

 Brown retired two seasons later.
 He was an assistant coach for the Raiders from 1979-88, was head coach at Long Beach State in 1991, coached at Jordan High School in 1994 and returned to the Raiders when they moved back to Oakland in 1995 as director of staff development.

-Brown was a regular presence around the team during that time, working with the cornerbacks and in more recent years announcing the team’s picks during the annual NFL draft.
+Brown was a regular presence around the team during that time, working with defensive backs like Rod Woodson, Charles Woodson and Nnamdi Asomugha and in more recent years announcing the team’s picks during the annual NFL draft.

 “Going to miss you Willie!
 I’ll never forget when you called my name on that stage to welcome me into the Raider family 4 life!
-Prayers to his family,” quarterback Derek Carr wrote on Twitter .
+Prayers to his family,” quarterback Derek Carr wrote on Twitter.

+Owner Mark Davis called Brown “one of the greatest to ever play the game.”
+He thanked Brown for how he treated his mother and Al Davis’ widow, Carol Davis.
+Mark Davis said Brown always helped Carol Davis up and down the stairs on the plane, joined her for dinners on the road and came to her birthday and Mother’s Day dinners each year.

+“It was Willie who was her best friend,” Mark Davis said.
+“We loved and will miss you Willie.”

 Brown played his college ball at Grambling under the great coach Eddie Robinson.
 He was undrafted after leaving school and was cut by the Houston Oilers in his first training camp in 1963.